sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

 Step 5 : Execute Workflow
 ----------------------

-After you have created a workflow, it is time to execute it and view the result.
+After you have created a workflow, it is time to execute it and view the results.

-Executing a workflow involves the following steps:
+The steps involved in executing a workflow are:

 - *Go to the project page where you want to execute the workflow*
 - *Click the 'Workflows' tab*
-- *Click on the play button*
+- *Click on the 'Play' button*
 - *Specify the parameter(if any)*
-- *Click on Execute*
+- *Click on 'Execute'*

 Project page
 ======================

 Open the project where you have created the workflow to be executed.

 .. figure:: ../../_assets/tutorials/quickstart/8.PNG
    :alt: Workflow Listings